kkawtar/ATTICA/README.md

 # A-new-benchmark-dataset-for-Arabic-text-based-traffic-panels-detection
-This repository is for allowing getting access to our Arabic text-based traffic panels dataset

 The goal of this dataset is to address  the  lack  of  traffic  panel datasets with Arabic scripts.
-Our main intention is to provide a  good-quality  dataset  that  will  help  researchers  to  developrobust  AI  approaches  for  traffic  panel  detection  and  Arabicroute information extraction.
+Our main intention is to provide a  good-quality  dataset  that  will  help  researchers  to  develop robust  AI  approaches  for  traffic  panel  detection  and  Arabic route information extraction.

 Dataset source:

 Our  dataset  was  collected  from  open-source  images  on the  internet.
-It  includes  a  total  of  1215  images  representingcaptured roadway scenes from multiple Arabic countries (e.g.Egypt,  Morocco,  Qatar,  Saudi  Arabia,  Algeria).
-Images  inour  dataset  include  various  types  of  traffic  signs/panels.
+It  includes  a  total  of  1215  images  representing captured roadway scenes from multiple Arabic countries (e.g.Egypt,  Morocco,  Qatar,  Saudi  Arabia,  Algeria).
+Images  in our  dataset  include  various  types  of  traffic  signs/panels.

 The dataset contains two major sub-datasets:

 1-Sign sub-dataset: contains annotations of different types of traffic signs/panels objects.
 There 5 object categories in this set.
 Namely: Traffic panel, Traffic sign, Other-sign, Km-point and Add-panel.

 2-ext  sub-dataset:  contains  text  objects  with  line  andword level annotations.
 There two classes of object categories in this set.
 Namely: Line-level categories (Arabic readable line and Arabic unreable line) and Word-level categories (Arabic word, Arabic digits, Latin digits, special characters and Latin mileage units).

 Annotation: